earth-chris/elapid/README.md

 Where:

-- `x` is an array or dataframe of environmental covariates (`nrows`, `ncols`)
+- `x` is an array or dataframe of environmental covariates of shape (`n_samples`, `n_covariates`)
-- `y` is an array or series of species presence/background labels (1/0)
+- `y` is an array or series of species presence/background labels (rows labeled `1` or `0`)

-The `elapid.MaxentModel()` object takes these data, fits features based on the covariate data, computes weights and feature regularization, fits a series of models, and returns an object that can be used for applying predictions to new data (`m.predict(x_test)`, for example).
+The `elapid.MaxentModel()` object takes these data, fits features from covariate data, computes sample weights and feature regularization, fits a series of models, and returns an estimator that can be used for applying predictions to new data.

 `MaxentModel()` behaves like an sklearn `estimator` class.
 Use `model.fit(x, y)` to train a model, and `model.predict(x)` to generate model predictions.

-You can also generate and evaluate features then pass them to the model object:
+You can also generate and evaluate features before passing them to the model:

 ```python
 features = elapid.MaxentFeatureTransformer()